jpgoldberg/toy-crypto-math/docs/source/modules/games.rst

     :members: TRACK_CHALLENGE_CTEXTS

 The classes optionally differ in which methods they offer and the sequence in which they are called.
-That ordiering defined by the transition tables in :data:`T_TABLE` with the initial stated being :data:`State.STARTED`.
+That ordering defined by the transition tables in :data:`T_TABLE` with the initial stated being :data:`State.STARTED`.